 HR for SMEs is a blog created in the beginning of 2018 with the idea of sharing knowledge.
 To bring to Small and medium enterprises owners the knowledge of a HR Manager

-When planning your annual budget, which is something that every company should do, a cost to include should be the cost of hiring a new employee.
-Salaries, bonus and benefits and the cost of recruitment would be included on this list.
+When planning your annual budget, which is something that every company should do, you need to include the cost of hiring a new employee.
+Salaries, bonus and benefits and the cost of recruitment would be included on this list amongst other things.

-However, there is an small little tiny detail that most small and medium companies forget when doing a HR plan.
-The cost of those recruitment processes that you have planned.
+However, there are some details that most small and medium companies forget when doing a HR plan.
+The cost in terms of time spent (that you pay in terms of payroll and could be doing something else) of those recruitment processes that you have planned.

 How much does it cost to recruit a new employee?